 Early History of the Badeneck family

-Another 167 words (12 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Badeneck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badeneck research.
+Another 84 words (6 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Badeneck History in all our PDF Extended History products and printed products wherever possible.

 Badeneck Spelling Variations

 Although Medieval Scotland lacked a basic set of spelling rules, which meant that scribes recorded names according to their sounds it was not uncommon for the names of a father and son to be recorded differently.
 As a result, there are many spelling variations of Scottish single names.
 Badeneck has been written Badenach, Badenack, Badenoch, Badenock, Badinoch, Badynoch, Badyenoch, Baidenach and many more.